Pipazoul/politics-have-an-argument/README.md

 Launch the icecast server with your own passwords
 >docker run -p 8050:8000 -ti  --network=politics -e ICECAST_SOURCE_PASSWORD=mypassword -e ICECAST_ADMIN_PASSWORD=mypassword -e ICECAST_PASSWORD=mypassword -e ICECAST_RELAY_PASSWORD=mypassword moul/icecast

+You can now acces to your Icecast server on your navigator on http://localhost:8050

 **In another terminal**

 >docker build -t politics .

+After your container is built (can take a few minutes depending on your internet speed)

+Launch the docker container

->sudo docker run -ti --network=politics politics:latest
+>docker run -ti --network=politics politics:latest

 In container :